Feeding Tips for Babies With Down Syndrome

 Texture Myth: Babies with Down syndrome can’t chew foods

 Oftentimes I see babies with Down syndrome stuck on purees because their feeding therapists or caregivers don’t realize they can actually chew and eat a variety of food textures (if given the opportunity).
 Offering foods in different textures, i.e., the baby-led weaning approach, promotes sensory, motor and speech development with all babies, including babies with Down syndrome.

-The babies I work with in my private practice who have Down syndrome are provided with various textures using the BLW approach.
+The babies I work with who have Down syndrome are provided with various textures using the BLW approach.
 In my experience, these babies have appropriate jaw and teeth alignment.
-This oral motor development is a huge success, as many children with Down syndrome tend to grind their teeth or have chronic dental issues / jaw pain!
+This oral motor development is a huge success, as many children with Down syndrome tend to grind their teeth or have chronic dental issues and jaw pain!